 Myositis and Fatigue

-Adapted from a presentation to the Myositis Support Group at HSS
+Adapted from a presentation to the Myositis Support Group

 Fatigue is a common complaint by people with myositis, with the majority of people with myositis affected.
 Dr. Berman stated that fatigue can often feel like the “flu,” with a feeling of continued exhaustion.
 Other ways people experience fatigue include: